-Magnesium Carbonate is used in aerosol color hair sprays at maxium use concentrations up to 0.18%, and in face powders at maximum use concentrations up to 4%.
+Magnesium Carbonate is used in aerosol color hair sprays at maximum use concentrations up to 0.18%, and in face powders at maximum use concentrations up to 4%.
 Calcium Carbonate is used in powders (dusting and talcum, excluding aftershave talc) at maximum use concentrations up to 5%, and in face powders at maximum use concentrations up to 15%.
-In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters >10 μm , with propellant sprays yielding a greater fraction of droplets/particles below 10 μm , compared with pump sprays.
-6,7,8,9 Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
-6,7 Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are no more than about 1 $\mu g/kg/day$.
-10,11,12
+In practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters >10 $\mu$ m, with propellant sprays yielding a greater fraction of droplets/particles below 10 $\mu$ m, compared with pump sprays.
+11,12,13,14 Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
+Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.

 Calcium Carbonate and Magnesium Carbonate appear on the list of colorants allowed in cosmetic products that are marketed within the European Union.
-13
+The purity criteria that have been established for Calcium Carbonate are presented in the Composition/Impurities section of this safety assessment.
+These criteria must be met for Calcium Carbonate when this ingredient is used as a colorant in cosmetic products.